multun/blog/content/receiving-signals-en.rst

 But:

-- it can't be used in an event loop
+- it can't be used as is in an event loop (see the next section for a workaround)
+- it needs more code / is less efficient for architectures which can't write big integers in a single atomic instruction (these architectures very uncommon, and it can be worked around using :c:`sigprocmask`)

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-pipe + versionned lookup table
+pipe + versioned lookup table
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The pipe trick dropping messages when completly full is the main reason why I started looking for a new technique.
+The pipe trick not being entirely reliable (it must drop messages the pipe is full) is one of the main reasons why I started looking for a new technique.

 This issue can be addressed by using the lookup table as a fallback when the pipe is full.
-The file descriptor from the pipe can still be used in an event loop, which is definitely a plus!
+The file descriptor from the pipe can still be used in an event loop, which is definitely a plus.

 ------------

-I really enjoyed writting this article, and I hope you enjoyed reading it!
+I really enjoyed writing this article, and I hope you enjoyed reading it!